-Taxes When Buying & Owning Property in Benahavís
+Taxes When Buying & Owning Property in Benahavís (2026)

-Benahavís — Local Tax Snapshot (2025)
+Benahavís — Local Tax Snapshot (2026)

 - Basura (household waste): fixed €18 per dwelling / year.

-- IBI (urban property tax): charged at the legal minimum rate — typically €500–€800 / year for apartments, €900–€1,800 / year for villas.
+- IBI (urban property tax): charged at the legal minimum municipal rate — typically €500–€800 / year for apartments, €900–€1,800 / year for villas.

-- Administration: handled by the Patronato Provincial de Recaudación (Diputación de Málaga) with direct-debit payment available.
+- Administration: handled by the Patronato Provincial de Recaudación (Diputación de Málaga), with direct-debit payment available.

 1) Transaction Taxes When Buying (Andalucía)

-- Resale (ITP): flat 7 % of the purchase price.
+- Resale (ITP): flat 7% of the purchase price.

-- New-build (IVA + AJD): 10 % VAT + 1.2 % Stamp Duty.
+- New-build (IVA + AJD): 10% VAT + 1.2% Stamp Duty.

-- Notary & Registry: typically €1,500–€2,500 depending on complexity.
+- Notary & Land Registry: typically €1,500–€2,500 depending on complexity.

 2) Annual Ownership Taxes (Benahavís)